iamkanishka/HTML-Practice/Readme.md

 22. Embed Images in the HTML using IMG Element and its attributes like src, alt and title - HTML
 23. Annotating Images with title using figure and figcaption elements - HTML
 24. Adding Videos in the HTML using video and Source Elements with src and type attributes - HTML
+25. Adding Video Features like autoplay, loop, muted, poster & preload for the Video element - HTML